 Transistor is one of the basic circuit components for electronic devices.
 The main purpose of a Transistor is to Amplify electronic signals.
 There are two types of BJT Transistors – NPN and PNP.
 In another article, we discussed the construction, symbol and other properties of BJT Transistors.
 In this article, we’re going to discuss the differences between NPN and PNP Transistors based on those properties.

-Difference between NPN and PNP Transistor in tabular form
+Differences between NPN and PNP Transistors